zircleUI/zircleUI/docs/ORIGINAL.md

 ## Source coverage

 All references in this document refer to that commit.
-Use `git show master:<path>` to inspect them without switching branches.
+Use `git show legacy-vue:<path>` to inspect them without switching branches.

 | Area | Original source |
 | --- | --- |